ivanblueberry/ionic-components-app/README.md

-# Ionic Components Showcase - Standalone Edition
+# Ionic Components App

-A modern Ionic application showcasing various UI components, built with the latest Angular and Ionic technologies using standalone components architecture.
+A modern Ionic application showcasing various UI components, built with the latest Angular and Ionic technologies.

 ## Project Description

 This project was originally inspired by **Fernando Herrera's course "Ionic 6: Create iOS and Android Apps with Angular - 2019"** and was developed as part of a **Mobile Application Development class**.

 The application serves as a comprehensive showcase of Ionic components and features, demonstrating how to build mobile applications with modern Angular and Ionic frameworks.
 It includes examples of various UI components, navigation patterns, and mobile-specific functionalities.

+This updated version uses **standalone components** instead of NgModules, representing a modern approach compared to the original course material.

 ## Features / Differences from the Original Course